carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 CyclisticTripData_2020_Q1 <- read.csv("Divvy_Trips_2020_Q1.csv")

 ```
-The variables Divvy_Trips_YYYY_(Q1 and Q4) were assigned and were added automatically to the environment:
+The variables Divvy_Trips_YYYY_(Q1/Q4) were assigned and were added automatically to the environment:

 ![image](https://github.com/user-attachments/assets/a2f121b6-256b-4fb5-b629-607d219f8f01)

 Key findings:
 - the data is organized in CSV (comma-separated values) format
-- there is an inconsistency in the column numbers: Q1 at 2020 has 13 columns and Q4 at 2019 only has 12 columns
+- there is an inconsistency in the column numbers: 2020, Q1 has 13 columns - 2019, Q4 only has 12 columns
 - the number of observations/rows is different every Quarter

 A check summary data was performed for exploring the inconsistency in the column numbers that the original data files have and to ensure the same number of columns and the same column names before moving to the next step and merge them in only one data set.